Good Behaviour Bonds in Victoria

 - as an option in circumstances where there exists other extenuating or exceptional circumstances that justify the court showing mercy.

-These additional orders can be for a maximum of 2 years or the length of the order, whichever is shorter.
+These additional orders can be for a maximum of two years or for the length of the order, whichever is shorter.

 Varying or cancelling good behaviour bonds in Victoria

-An application can be made to vary or to cancel an order for a good behaviour bond by either the defendant, the prosecutor or certain other persons at any time while the order is in force if:
+An application can be made to vary or to cancel an order for a good behaviour bond by either the defendant, the prosecutor or certain other persons at any time while the order is in force.

 - the circumstances of the defendant have materially changed since the order was made and the defendant can no longer comply with a condition of the undertaking